-Strands do not need to have constant radius.
+Strands do not need to have a constant radius.

 Alternatively, instead of strands, the space between strands can be taken as the fundamental evolving entity.

 In short,motion locally minimizes crossing switches.
-On cosmological scale, the number of crossing switches increases.
+This explains the existence of the observed Lagrangians and of three observed dimensions.
+On a cosmological scale, the number of crossing switches increases.

 12 The garden at the end of the street

-Teaser.The tangle model implies all of nature and physics.
+Teaser.The tangle model implies all of nature and physics - and explains all colours.